msa-school/lab-shop-eventuate/README.md

-# Event-driven microservice choreography with Eventuate + Spring Data REST
+# Microservice Choreography with Eventuate + Spring Data REST

 ## How to run